onboardist/coachmarks/README.md

 # Todo

+- [ ] BUG: Redraw on DOM event is redrawing when coachmark is not even being shown.
+Need a flag to toggle in the config/cache.
-- [ ] Bug: click to show mark not drawing right
+- [x] BUG: click to show mark not drawing right
 - [ ] Dynamically position text relative to target.
 Should be on opposite side of screen.
 Maybe break screen into sections (halves / quadrants) and put text in opposite section.
+- [ ] Add transition(s) for showing/hiding overlay
 - [x] Append CSS to page from inside module
 - [x] Turn SVG definitions into content that gets appended to page on script load
 - [x] Add close button
 - [x] Minification is breaking global variable name
-- [ ] Allow anchoring arrow to corners of element as well as sides
+- [x] Allow anchoring arrow to corners of element as well as sides
 - [x] Make script a node module
 - [x] Allow configuring targets and text via JSON.
 (Multiple targets)
 - [ ] Allow configuring multiple coachmarks.